Photo by Tina Larkin

 Built for the slow read and connected to the time signature of the natural world, Willa is intended to be experienced over an extended period of time.

 Viewers are encouraged to spend as much time as possible inside the piece, especially to watch sunset, sunrise, or moonrise on a full moon night inside Willa.

 There is no electric light in Naima.

-I cast the glass myself for Naima in my studio in Taos, New Mexico.
-Because each mold is destroyed in the firing process, each of the hundreds of glass objects inside Naima is unique, there are no multiples.
+There are hundreds of handmade cast glass pieces inside Naima.
+I cast the glass myself in my studio in Taos, New Mexico.
+Because each mold is destroyed the firing process, each piece is unique, there are no multiples.

 I use glass and this labor intensive process to access light in my work.
 Glass catches light in extraordinary ways.
 It acts a strong collector and amplifier of light, allowing light collection in my work even under low light conditions like twilight.

 Naima was built over a 3 year period.